 I was recently thinking about when I first started traveling for work and I realized how much business travel (and travel in general) has changed in the last five to ten years.
 I think most of the changes to business travel are due to the rise of the sharing economy and the popularity of smartphone apps.
 These two trends have had a huge impact on business travel and have changed how business travelers get around, where they stay and how they plan their travels.
-Here are a few ways that technology has changed business travel:
+Here are a few ways that technology has changed business travel.

-How Business Travelers Get Around
+How Business Travellers Get Around

 One of the biggest changes in travel in the last few years has been the rise of on demand ride services like Uber and Lyft.
 These services use apps and the sharing economy to connect passengers and drivers for rides.
 Uber is available in many major cities worldwide and is a convenient and often more affordable alternative to taxis.
 Uber and other similar apps have drastically changed transportation especially when traveling to other countries.
-Business travelers can easily request and pay for a ride with their smartphone without having to worry about having the right amount of foreign currency or explaining to a taxi driver where they want to go.
+Business travellers can easily request and pay for a ride with their smartphone without having to worry about having the right amount of foreign currency or explaining to a taxi driver where they want to go.
 I frequently use Uber and Lyft both at home and in other countries and I consider both of them must have travel apps.

-Where Business Travelers Stay
+Where Business Travellers Stay

-MetroResidences focuses on longer-term rentals and connects business travelers to “best-value at best-price” serviced apartments.
+MetroResidences focuses on longer-term rentals and connects business travellers to “best-value at best-price” serviced apartments.
 Corporate serviced apartments provided on MetroResidences are up to 40% cheaper than the ones provided by hotels and traditional serviced apartments.
 Guests book online and use a smartphone app to communicate with MetroResidences guest services.

 The app can also be used to review reservation details, housekeeping schedule, make maintenance requests and access other services like online grocery shopping and food delivery through MetroResidences’ partners.

-How Business Travelers Dine
+How Business Travellers Dine

-How Business Travelers Explore
+How Business Travellers Explore

 Technology has had a large impact on business travel in the last few years as the sharing economy and smartphone apps have become mainstream.
-These developments have given business travelers more options and have also made travel easier, more convenient and more affordable.
+These developments have given business travellers more options and have also made travel easier, more convenient and more affordable.